Field research projects around the world that engage members of the public as citizen-scientist participants

 Principal Office: USA

 The Earthwatch Institute engages people worldwide engages people worldwide in scientific field research and education to promote a sustainable environment.
 Earthwatch recruits citizen-scientist participants from around the world.
 Participants collect data alongside scientists in the field.

 Earthwatch is administratively organized by world regions.
 All regions share broad objectives, but the regions vary in details of the programs they offer, and in their grant support for them.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Leaders of Research Projects.
-Earthwatch makes grants to leaders (i.e., principal investigators) of field projects that fall within its its research themes.
-The projects rely on Earthwatch volunteers for data collection, monitoring, and other research-related tasks.
+Earthwatch funds scientists (i.e., Principal Investigators) conducting field research that fall within its research themes.
+The projects rely on Earthwatch participants for data collection, monitoring, and other research-related tasks.

 About research projects

 2 — Teachers and Students.
 In some countries, teachers and students may be eligible for fellowship support on Earthwatch expeditions.
 Earthwatch provides application guidelines, forms, and deadlines for opportunities that are open.